yilin-void/DeepEP/README.md

 - [x] Refactor low-latency mode AR code
 - [ ] A100 support (intranode only)
 - [x] Support BF16 for the low-latency dispatch kernel
-- [x] ~~Support NVLink protocol for intranode low-latency kernels~~ (conflict with hook-based overlapping)
+- [x] Support NVLink protocol for intranode low-latency kernels
+- [ ] TMA copy instead of LD/ST
-- [ ] SM-free normal kernels
+- [ ] SM-free normal kernels and refactors

 ## Notices

 #### Easier potential overall design

-Current DeepEP implementation uses queues for communication buffers which saves memory but introduces complexity and potential deadlocks.
+The current DeepEP implementation uses queues for communication buffers which save memory but introduce complexity and potential deadlocks.
 If you're implementing your own version based on DeepEP, consider using fixed-size buffers allocated to maximum capacity for simplicity and better performance.
 For a detailed discussion of this alternative approach, see https://github.com/deepseek-ai/DeepEP/issues/39.

 #### Undefined-behavior PTX usage